 Examples of income that are liable to substitute tax are:

-• income from pensions where the option to substitute tax at 7% has been taken (NB. if the option has been taken the 7% flat rate will apply to all non Italian source income).
+• income from pensions where the option to substitute tax at 7% has been taken (NB. if the option has been taken the 7% flat rate will apply to all non Italian source income unless country by country option to tax at scale rates is taken).

 • income from investments, e.g. interest, dividends, capital gains – generally taxed at 26% flat rate.
 Lower rates may apply (e.g. 12.5% to income from qualifying Treasury bonds)